The History of Orkney: A Local Guide’s Perspective

 The Neolithic world

 From around five thousand years ago, communities across Orkney constructed settlements, chambered cairns, and stone circles that remain among the most studied prehistoric monuments in Europe.
-Sites such as Skara Brae, Maeshowe, and the Ring of Brodgar formed part of a connected ceremonial and domestic landscape rather than isolated structures.

 The Norse period